 A pipeline failure may take the form of a leak or a rupture.
-The consequences of either could lead to environmental damages, injuries, and deaths.
-Typically, the consequences will be more serious in the event of a rupture.
+The consequences of either a leak or rupture could lead to environmental damages, injuries, and deaths.
+Typically the consequences would be most serious in the event of a rupture.
 If a rupture occurs and the released gas ignites, the thermal radiation from the fire is a hazard to people outdoors, potentially causing serious injury or death depending on distance from the rupture.
 The thermal radiation may also result in spontaneous or piloted ignition of houses and other structures, or of nearby vegetation.
-An unignited release from a pipeline typically does not result in injury to people, although many ignition sources can exist during a rupture ore leak, and natural gas is extremely flammable.
+An unignited release from a pipeline typically does not result in injury to people, although many ignition sources can exist during a rupture or leak, and natural gas is extremely flammable.
 Natural gas is not toxic but a simple asphyxiant.
 However, an unignited release will have environmental consequences because unburned natural gas is a much more potent GHG than carbon dioxide, which is released if ignition occurs.

 c) Explain whether the special permit will increase risk or decrease risk of pipeline failure in comparison to the no action alternative.
 If there could arguably be an increase in risk, transparently explain this and why the increased risk is acceptable.
 Also, explain how the special permit conditions mitigate any arguable increase in risk.

-If the special permit is granted, the pipeline in the special permit inspection areas receive additional inspection and monitoring to provide more information about the condition of the pipe so that any integrity issues can be remediated to avoid risk.
-The "No Action" Alternative would require compliance with Federal regulation 49 CFR 192.611(a)(3)(iii).
-This would require the replacement of the existing pipeline in the special permit segments with new pipe that meets the requirements of 49 CFR Part 192.
+The special permit will require the pipeline in the special permit inspection areas to receive additional inspection and monitoring to provide more information about the condition of the pipe so that any integrity issues can be remediated to avoid risk.
+The "No Action" Alternative will require compliance with Federal regulation 49 CFR 192.611(a).
+This would require the replacement of the existing pipeline in the special permit segment with new pipe that meets the requirements of 49 CFR 192.
 However, the additional inspection and monitoring conditions associated with the special permit would not be applicable if the special permit were denied because those conditions are not mandated by the regulations.
 Accordingly, both alternatives are expected to lead to a similar safety result.